KarimHShawky/Chemical-Exergy-in-TESPy/README.md

 from the root of this project.
 This script contains the full process simulation.

-To run the combustion chamber validation scripts, please change into that directory and run the cc_coolprop.py script.
+To run the combustion chamber validation scripts, please change into that directory and run the `cc_coolprop.py` script.

 ``` bash
 cd validation/combustion
 python cc_coolprop.py
 ```

-The cc_kkh.py script requires a different version of TESPy to run.
+The `cc_kkh.py` script requires a different version of TESPy to run.
 It builds on the Knacke, Kubschewski, Hesselmann polynomial functions, which were used in Thermal Design and Optimization.
+Currently, there is no native support for these polynomials in TESPy.
+They have been implemented for the validation only.
+Furthermore, the lower heating value of Methane is hard-coded to `50.0 MJ` in this version of TESPy.

-For this, please create a new environment and install with the respective requirements file.
+For this, please create a fresh environment and install the dependencies with the respective requirements file.

 ``` bash
 pip install -r ./requirements_kkh.txt
 ```

-Then change into the validation/combustion directory and run the cc_kkh.py script.
+Then change into the validation/combustion directory and run the script.

 ``` bash
 cd validation/combustion